Why Family Members Don’t Make The Best Interpreters

 Furthermore, in some cultures, sharing bad news with a patient is frowned upon because it is thought to make the patient depressed and ultimately worse off.
 As a result, a cancer diagnosis and treatment options may be reduced to “You’re just a little sick, and you’ll get better after taking some pills.”

 Professional medical interpreters must complete basic training in order to sit for national certification exams.
-After becoming certified, interpreters must continue their education.
+After becoming certified, interpreters must continue their education to ensure they have a solid understanding of medical terminology in all of their working languages, including specialized training for interpreting different age groups.
 This ensures that healthcare interpreters have a solid understanding of medical terminology in all of their working languages.

 Can Family Members Serve as Professional Interpreters?